About – Iowa One Call

 About

 Iowa law states that if you are excavating, including digging, you must call Iowa One Call at least 48 hours in advance to minimize the risk of damaging any underground facilities (electric, gas, communications/television, water, and sewer).
-Saturdays, Sundays and legal holidays do not count toward the required 48-hour notice.
+The day of the notice, Saturdays, Sundays and legal holidays do not count toward the required 48-hour notice.
 The one-call system provides two easy ways to obtain locating and marking of underground facilities.
 It’s fast, it’s free, it’s the law.

 Call or Click